Alexander Vandegrift: Namesake and other honors

 The main street that runs through Camp Pendleton is named Vandegrift Boulevard in his honor.

 A former military housing complex, now civilian housing, for Wright-Patterson Air Force Base, near Dayton, Ohio, has streets named for World War II commanders including General Vandegrift, General Eisenhower, and Admiral Nimitz.

 Family

 Vandegrift married Mildred Strode (1886–1952) on June 29, 1909.
 They had one son, Alexander Archer Vandegrift, Jr. (1911–1969), a Marine Corps colonel who fought in both World War II and in the Korean War.
-After Mildred's death, he married Kathryn Henson (1903–1978).
+After Mildred's death, he married Kathryn Henson (1903–1978) in 1953.

 In popular culture

-Vandegrift was portrayed in the 1960 film The Gallant Hours by Raymond Bailey, the 2006 film Flags of Our Fathers by Chris Bauer, and the 2010 miniseries The Pacific by Stephen Leeder.
-He also appears as in the 2016 video game Hearts of Iron IV.
+Vandegrift was portrayed in the 1960 film The Gallant Hours by Raymond Bailey; the 2006 film Flags of Our Fathers by Chris Bauer; and briefly in episodes 3 and 8 of the 2010 miniseries The Pacific by Stephen Leeder.
+In addition, Vandegrift appears in the 2004 anime series Zipang.

-A fictionalized account of Vandegrift and the U.S. Marines on Guadalcanal is featured in The Corps series by W.E.B.
+A fictionalized account of Vandegrift and the U.S. Marines on Guadalcanal is featured in The Corps book series by W.E.B.
 Griffin.

-Vandegrift appears in the 2004 anime series Zipang.